10-kapilkori/NASA_Day_Image/README.md

 - It can handle video content by displaying a placeholder image and a play button for video content.
 - Local caching is implemented to store fetched data for offline access.

+## Setup and API Key Intructions

+- To use this app and fetch NASA's "Image of the Day" data, you need to obtain an API key from NASA's Open API portal.
+Follow these steps to get your API key:
+- 1. Visit NASA's Open API Portal:
+   - Go to (https://api.nasa.gov/) in your web browser.
+- It can handle video content by displaying a placeholder image and a play button for video content.
+- Local caching is implemented to store fetched data for offline access.